 Cradlepoint primarily targets the enterprise market with LTE gigabit-class capable mobile routers and LTE access points.

 Most Cradlepoint products come with an embedded modem plus the option to add a separate Cradelpoint MC400 modem module, giving dual-modem capability.
-Cradlepoint has LTE Category 4, 6, 11, 12 and 18 modem options available, as well as 5G (with LTE Cat 20) depending on the model and available options.
+Cradlepoint has LTE Category 4, 6, 7, 11, 12, and 18 modem options available, as well as a 5G modem depending on the specific model.

 Here is an overview of the products of potential interest to mobile users: